mtmanning93/Reach_reports/README.md

 ### Manage Email Accounts
 -------------------------

-On this page only, accessible from the users account page, users are able to add emails to their account, re-send verification emails and choose their primary email address.
+On this page only, accessible from the user account page, users are able to add emails to their account, re-send verification emails and choose their primary email address.
 The primary email address is then displayed in their personal information section on the accounts page.

 <details>
 <summary>Manage Email Accounts Screenshot</summary>